Shane32/AppTemplate/docs/operational-principles.md

 - Reduced bandwidth usage
 - Better performance on slower connections

+**Security Note:** Please note that enabling response compression over HTTPS can lead to CRIME and BREACH attacks.
+These side-channel attacks typically affect sites that rely on cookies for authentication.
+Please read [this](https://docs.microsoft.com/en-us/aspnet/core/performance/response-compression) and [this](http://www.breachattack.com/#howitworks) for more details.

 ### 6. GraphQL-to-SQL Direct Translation

 The [`AddLinq<AppDbContext>()`](../AppGraphQL/Startup.cs#L31) configuration enables direct translation of GraphQL queries to SQL, allowing database indexes to optimize query performance.
 This means: